-The City wants you to get involved in shaping the future of Kamloops.
-The following responses to frequently asked questions describe the role and function of an OCP as well as how to participate in the process.
-Learn more by clicking below, and let us know if you have other questions by emailing email@example.com.
+The following responses to frequently asked questions describe the role and function of an Official Commuity Plan (OCP).
+Learn more by clicking below, and let us know if you have other questions by emailing firstname.lastname@example.org.

 The OCP is the overarching document for the City that provides objectives and policies to guide decisions on planning and land use management within the areas covered by the plan.
 After its adoption, all bylaws and works undertaken by Council must be consistent with the OCP.

 Pubic, stakeholder and First Nations engagement occurs throughout the development of an OCP to identify key issues and priorities.
 This input helps to formulate the goals and policies within the Plan, which reflects the aspirations and values of the community.
 The OCP is a “living document” and does not preclude change to the Plan based on evolving circumstances, community needs, or interpretation of policies by Council and staff.

 Without an OCP the City has little control over development and land use, cannot coordinate development with services and capital planning, cannot manage the separation of incompatible land uses and cannot protect development from locating on hazard lands.
 Essentially, the growth of the City would be poorly planned and managed.

 Residents, developers, businesses, and community groups use the OCP to learn about where and how future growth may occur.
 Council is guided by the OCP when making decisions about zoning, development and servicing.

 The provincial Local Government Act outlines the purpose, required content and optional content of an OCP.
 The purpose of an OCP, under the Act, is a "statement of objectives and policies to guide decisions on planning and land use management."